s1davide/plantillahtmljs/README.md

-# Plantillahtmljs con flask
+# Practice modifying the DOM with vanilla javascript with flask
-Plantilla con demostraciones de uso de datatable, y usos de javascript para modificar el DOM, SPA con javascript vanilla. https://plantillahtmljs.herokuapp.com/
+Template with demonstrations of datatable usage, and uses of javascript to modify the DOM, SPA with vanilla javascript. https://plantillahtmljs.herokuapp.com/